NWalker4483/wheelchair/docs/setup.md

 How to run the setup reliably you'll need to reserve an IP address for the base station you'll be using

- (Install MQTT](<https://www.arrow.com/en/research-and-events/articles/mqtt-tutorial>) on the raspberry pie so that it can host The transfer of data between the controller and the wheelchair

 ### Automation